lucky-wolf/DW2-XL/README.md

 - New endgame large missile component and technology: Titan Missiles
 - Added a Bulwark Missile [Ftr] for Human special tech
 - Super weapons [X] are now standard sizes as whatever category they belong to
+- Fixed various races preferred biome descriptions
+- Quameno
+  - Quameno gain bonus to ancient knowledge
+  - Quameno gain bonus to high tech
-- Removed Quameno inherent +20% all tech bonus
+  - Quameno lose bonus to all tech
+  - Quameno now always use robotic troops as only infantry
 - Adjusted Geniocracy starting conditions
-- Fixed various races preferred biome descriptions
-- Quameno now use robotic troops as their infantry, always
+- Reduced cost of Ancient Guardian Vault Investigations

 ### v1.18.13
 - Governments